Old House Plumbing Problems: What to Expect and How to Fix Them

 How do I know if my old house has lead pipes?

-Lead pipes are dull gray in color and are soft enough to scratch with a key or coin — revealing shiny silver metal underneath.
+Lead pipes are dull gray in color and are soft enough to scratch with a key or coin, revealing shiny silver metal underneath.
 They're sometimes found as the service line from the street to your home or as short connecting sections near the water meter.
 Lead solder (used until 1986) appears as a dull, silver-gray material at pipe joints.
-If you're uncertain, hire a licensed plumber to identify your pipe materials, or contact your local water utility — many offer free lead pipe identification programs.
+Under the EPA's 2024 Lead and Copper Rule Improvements, your water utility is now required to inventory all service lines and notify you if yours contains lead, so contact them directly if you're uncertain.

 Find Trusted & Licensed Plumbers in Ohio